-Occupation employment data are estimated via industry employment data and the estimated industry/occupation mix.
-Industry employment data are derived from the Quarterly Census of Employment and Wages, provided by the Bureau of Labor Statistics and currently updated through 2019Q3, imputed where necessary with preliminary estimates updated to 2020Q1.
-Wages by occupation are as of 2019 provided by the BLS and imputed where necessary.
+Location quotient and average wage data are derived from the Quarterly Census of Employment and Wages, provided by the Bureau of Labor Statistics, imputed where necessary, and updated through 2021Q4 with preliminary estimates updated to 2022Q1.
 Forecast employment growth uses national projections from the Bureau of Labor Statistics adapted for regional growth patterns.